 Sacred Space: The Art of Soft Power

-Listen and silent are made up of the same letters, I wonder why.
+Silent and listen are made up of the same letters, I wonder why.

 Meeting people where they are at with heart centered compassion is the focus of the work that I do.

 When we hold Sacred Space, it’s a spiritual practice.
-Breathing life back into those parts of ourselves that have been hidden from view.
-The word spiritual comes from the latin word ‘Spiritus’ which means to breathe ‘spirit’ or ‘life’ back into.
+Breathing life back into those parts of ourselves that have been hidden from full view.
+The word spiritual comes from the latin word Spiritus which means to breathe ‘spirit’ or ‘life’ back into.

-In mindfulness and acceptance based therapies the goal is not to get rid of, or stop thoughts and negative emotions, rather to avoid fusion with them.
-The strategy is non judgmental observation; To put a space between your thoughts, feelings and emotions, and it starts with a real acceptance of what is.
+In mindfulness and acceptance based therapies the goal is not to get rid of or stop thoughts and negative emotions, rather to avoid fusion with them.
+The strategy is non judgmental observation; to put a space between thoughts, feelings and emotions, and it starts with a real acceptance of what is.

 When we enter Sacred Space we are connecting to the Heart of Awareness